xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- bug (gil)     Fix arch selection when rotated upside down.
+   -- enh (dkulp)   Add SubModels for defining effects for specific parts of a model -- bug (dkulp)   Check for invalid models before adding the models associated with the current view so those models can be selected for mapping
+   -- bug (dkulp)   Fix node level effect broken in .45 -- bug (dkulp)   Add some null ptr checks and logs to try and prevent/diagnose various crashes -- enh (dkulp)   More work on enabling sandboxing on OSX -- enh (dkulp)   Update ffmpeg to new version that doesn't make calls to private API's -- bug (gil)     Fix arch selection when rotated upside down.
 Fixes #645.
    -- enh (gil)     Support mask settings for Text effect imported from SuperStar.
    -- enh (gil)     Add Shimmer option to Pictures effect to support Scene imports with shimmer from SuperStar.